satlayer/satlayer-bvs/README.md

 9. **StateBank**

    - **Description**: The StateBank contract functions as a simple on-chain key-value store within the Babylon blockchain ecosystem.
-It allows registered Automated Validator Selection (AVS) contracts to securely store and update integer values associated with specific string keys.
-Only AVS contracts that have been registered with the StateBank can modify the stored values, ensuring that only authorized entities have write access.
+It allows registered Automated Validator Selection (BVS) contracts to securely store and update integer values associated with specific string keys.
+Only BVS contracts that have been registered with the StateBank can modify the stored values, ensuring that only authorized entities have write access.
 This mechanism enhances security by preventing unauthorized modifications while promoting transparency, as any user can query the stored values by providing the corresponding key.
-The StateBank thus provides a reliable and straightforward way for AVS contracts to persist and share state information on the blockchain, supporting the overall functionality and integrity of the ecosystem.
+The StateBank thus provides a reliable and straightforward way for BVS contracts to persist and share state information on the blockchain, supporting the overall functionality and integrity of the ecosystem.

-10. **AVSDriver**
+10. **BVSDriver**

-    - **Description**: The AVS Driver contract serves as an interface for Automated Validator Selection (AVS) contracts within the Babylon blockchain ecosystem to securely initiate off-chain tasks.
-It maintains a registry of authorized AVS contracts, allowing only registered contracts to trigger off-chain executions via the execute_avs_offchain function, which includes a task_id identifying the specific task.
+    - **Description**: The BVS Driver contract serves as an interface for Automated Validator Selection (BVS) contracts within the Babylon blockchain ecosystem to securely initiate off-chain tasks.
+It maintains a registry of authorized BVS contracts, allowing only registered contracts to trigger off-chain executions via the execute_bvs_offchain function, which includes a task_id identifying the specific task.
 The contract emits events containing the sender's address and the task ID, enabling off-chain services to monitor and execute the corresponding tasks.
-By enforcing strict access control and providing a standardized mechanism for initiating off-chain operations, the AVS Driver enhances the security and reliability of interactions between on-chain contracts and off-chain services in the network.
+By enforcing strict access control and providing a standardized mechanism for initiating off-chain operations, the BVS Driver enhances the security and reliability of interactions between on-chain contracts and off-chain services in the network.

 ## Development